The Turnica Gurney

 “There is only one island though there must be more.
-Six stood at the roof-edge and waited for The Factory to give in as did the rest of the world around them.
+Six stood at the roof-edge and waited for The Factory to concede as did the rest of the world around them.
 It hasn’t rained since.

 P.1 of The Binman and His Last Remaining Wife, the prologue to If You Had To.

 Darius Rodrigues (b.1993) makes things in London.

 Currently playing an exit counsellor, I’m concerned with the truth and whether you can really say it.
 Using language and bodies as materials, I create symbols and slogans for everyday living, asking questions of our collective narrative, our characters and how they communicate (who we are, what we do, why we do it).

 I spent 2015-2016 as an amateur psychoanalyst, writing a study and short film called 'If You Had To’ which imagines our world ten thousand years in the future.
 Since graduating from Goldsmiths, I’ve produced text commissions for Topman and Red Bull while writing an album with my new band Invade Anyway and assisting Sundance-winning director Kibwe Tavares.